enkera/Schumacker2019_Sci_Data/README.md

-# Schumacker2019_PLOS_Comp_Bio
+# Schumacker2019 Scientific Data
-Schumacker et al., 2019 PLOS Computational Biology manuscript
+Schumacker et al., 2019 Scientific Data manuscript
-# Enkera-Marcello-scidata2018-Celegans-rnaseq-diet

 This repository contains code used for quality control and data analysis presented in: